tktracker/IntuneDocs/intune/apps/app-provisioning-profile-ios.md

 ---
 # required metadata

-title: iOS app provisioning profiles in Microsoft Intune
+title: iOS/iPadOS app provisioning profiles in Microsoft Intune
 titleSuffix:
 description: Intune gives you the tools to proactively assign a new provisioning profile to devices that have apps that are nearing expiry.
 keywords: